ngraveio/Research/papers/nbcr-2023-001-coin-identity.md

 We propose to define a UR type standardizing the coin identification by aggregating the following information:

-1. Curve of the coin (e.g. *`["secp256k1", "ed25519", "secp256r1”, “sr25519”]` ).* This information is mandatory in the case of some blockchain (e.g. Tezos) supporting multiple elliptic curves.
+1. Curve of the coin (e.g. *`["secp256k1", "ed25519", "p256 (secp256r1)”, “X25519 (sr25519)”]` ).* This information is mandatory in the case of some blockchain (e.g. Tezos) supporting multiple elliptic curves.
 2. BIP44 coin type as defined in [[SLIP44]](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 3. Subtype to define additional information to identify the coin (e.g. the chain ID for an EVM chain).
+4. Contract identifier as subtypes (e.g. ERC20 token address).